wearemd/wordpress-starter/README.md

 **Step 2:** Move to your theme folder and run `composer config-set` to set path for `wpcs`.

-You are now able to lint PHP files with WordPress Coding standards, for example with `functions.php`:
+You are now able to lint PHP files using WordPress Coding standards, for example with `functions.php`:

 ```bash
 composer lint functions.php